A chunk of text to be spoken, along with parameters that affect its speech.

 AVSpeechinstance containing the text to be spoken.
 (See Creating an Utterance.)

-(Optional) Change its voice, rate, or other parameters.
+(Optional) Change its voice (including the language used), rate, or other parameters.
 (See Configuring Utterance Speech.)

 Pass the utterance to an